 - Stay Informed: Do not use fire pits on poor air quality days.
-Remember to check the Clean Air Partners air quality forecast before you burn.

 Clean Air Partners has engaged nearly 5,000 participants (residents, partners/sponsors, and businesses/organizations) who have committed to take VERY small actions to reduce their impact on the environment and exposure to air pollution during unhealthy air quality days.
 Clean Air Partners (for 17+ years) has educated about the health risks associated with poor air quality and the impacts everyday actions have on the environment.